saturdaymp/XPlugins.Notifications/README.md

 ```

 ## Known Issues
-Don't for to unsubscribe if you no longer wish to recieve local notifications.
-This usually won't be a problem because, I think, most applications will subscribe to recieve notifications when they start and continue to recieve them until terminated.
+Don't forget to unsubscribe if you no longer wish to receive local notifications.
+This usually won't be a problem because, I think, most applications will subscribe to receive notifications when they start and continue to receive them until terminated.

-I'm also not 100% happy with the notification listener implemenation.
+I'm also not 100% happy with the notification listener implementation.
 If you have any suggestions please let me know.

 # Acknowledgements
 Project was inspired by [edsnider/Xamarin.Plugins](https://github.com/edsnider/Xamarin.Plugins) and [EgorBo/Toasts.Forms.Plugin](https://github.com/EgorBo/Toasts.Forms.Plugin).